How to determine your CRM requirements (free template included)

 Whatever your goals are, write them down.
 A well-planned CRM strategy will keep you grounded throughout the selection process and remind you why you’re investing in CRM software in the first place.
 You will also be able to better evaluate your options if you know what your end goals are.

 CRM pricing varies greatly.
 Monthly charges, per-user payments, one-time fees — all of it can give you a massive headache.
 Decide how much you can realistically spend, and then find the best bang for your buck.

 Review your CRM goals first to help build your budget.
 For example, you determine that you need automated sales-forecasting reports to save you 5–10 hours of manual reporting.
 So, set X amount aside for automations.

-Don't forget to factor in the hidden CRM costs.
-The up-front price isn't always accurate, and your CRM can end up costing you hundreds or thousands more than expected.
+Don’t forget to factor in the possibility of a hidden CRM implementation cost.
+The up-front price isn’t always accurate, and your CRM can end up costing you hundreds or thousands more than expected.
 Look for answers to the following questions when shopping for a CRM:

 - What does the training and implementation process look like?
 Implementation and training costs are often not included in the buyer’s license fee.
 If they’re not, find out whether you’ll need to hire a third-party consultant or use an internal resource.

 - How many supporting tools will I need?
 Some CRM providers charge for integrations such as live chat, email tracking, and reporting.

 - Can it grow with my business?
 Consider the architecture, API, support, pricing plan, and other key features necessary to scale with your business.
 How much more will you need to invest?

 Setting a realistic budget gives you boundaries to work within as you search for providers.
 A budget will also help justify the cost to upper management when it comes time to invest.

 What devices will you use to interact with your CRM, and where will you be using it?